fxbriol/fxbriol.github.io/_pages/teaching.md

 author_profile: true
 ---

-### Lectures
+### Academic Year 2020-21

-I am in charge of the MSc level module on *Introduction to Statistical Data Science* (STAT0032) which will take place in autumn 2019 at UCL.
-Lectures are 9-11 on Mondays and tutorials 11-12 on Fridays in weeks 5-10 and 12-16.
-For further details on the course, see the corresponding Moodle page.
+I am in charge of the MSc level module on *Introduction to Statistical Data Science* (STAT0032) in autumn 2020 at UCL.
+The module will be run remotely via Moodle, and UCL students should hence refer to the Moodle page for further details.

-On top of that, I also teach tutorials for the term 1 module STAT0005 *Probability & Inference* for second and third year undergraduates.
+### Academic Year 2019-20

+* Module lead for STAT0032 *Introduction to Statistical Data Science*.
+* Tutorials for STAT0005 *Probability & Inference*.